-- In April, attempts to remove and replace the thermometer installed at the bottom of the RPV, which had broken in February 2014, failed and the operation was suspended.
-The estimated cause was fixing or added friction due to rust having formed. - Full-scale piping was used to confirm the potential for wire guides to be drawn out, contingent on the use of rust-stripping chemicals that do not generate hydrogen (December 5, 2014).
-Rust-stripping chemicals were injected from January 14 and the broken thermometer was removed on January 19.
-In the next steps, a method to install a new thermometer will be examined, the workers involved will be trained and the new thermometer will be reinstalled within this fiscal year.
+• In April, attempts to remove and replace the thermometer installed at the bottom of the RPV, which had broken in February 2014, failed and the operation was suspended.
+Based on the judgment that the estimated cause was fixing or added friction due to rust having formed, rust-stripping chemicals were injected on site from January 14 and the broken thermometer was removed on January 19.
+Currently a method to install a new thermometer is being examined and the workers involved are being trained.
+The new thermometer will be reinstalled in mid-March.